rizalrorschach/rizalrorschach/README.md

 👋 Hi, I’m Aji Syamsul Rizal, a web developer with a focus on front-end technologies like React.js, Next.js, TypeScript, and Tailwind CSS.
 🛠️ I also work with backend tools like Node.js and Express.js, and enjoy building full-stack web apps.
 💻 I've been learning and building for over 4 years through personal and freelance projects.
 🚀 Passionate about crypto and exploring the future of web3 development.
 📂 Always improving, always building.
-## Projects